zencart/documentation/content/user/troubleshooting/cant_stay_logged_in.md

 **IF IT STILL WON'T WORK, read on:**

 - Admin login sessions (and customer login sessions) are managed via the PHP session-handling functionality.
-- When you log in, a session is generated, and the session's name is zenAdminId or zenid (for the store).
+- When you log in, a session is generated.
+The session's name is `zenAdminId` for admin, or `zenid` for the store.
 - When a session is started, PHP attempts to set a cookie in your browser.
-That cookie is intended to store that session ID so that it doesn't need to be shown in the browser all the time (ie: with &zenAdminID=243524524524525 etc) at the end of all your URLs.
+That cookie is intended to store that session ID so that it doesn't need to be shown in the browser all the time (ie: with &zenid=243524524524525 etc) at the end of all your URLs.
 - If a cookie cannot be set, then PHP simply includes the session name and number (like above) on all your URLs in order to keep you logged in.
 - When you log out, or the session ID is lost, the session data is reset and your authentication data is removed, requiring login again.